dalenewman/JunkDrawer/README.md

 </jd>
 ```

-The file is `*.*`, but this is changed at run-time.
+The input is set to a file.
+The file `*.*` is changed to your
- The database is `Junk` on my local SQL Server.
+file at run-time.
+The output is set to a local SQL Server database named Junk.
+For SQL Server, the default database connection uses trusted security.
+If you're using a native account, you may add a `user` and
+`password` attribute.
+You may also use a `connection-string` attribute
+instead.

 ### Get a File

 The file must be Excel (e.g. `.xls`, `.xlsx`), or a delimited
 text file (e.g. `.csv`, `.txt`).

 I searched Google for `filetype:csv colors` and found [colors.csv](https://github.com/codebrainz/color-names/blob/master/output/colors.csv).
+You
+can find some pretty neat stuff on Google with the `filetype` term.
-Here's a sample:
+Here's a sample of *colors.csv*:

 ```bash
 Code,Name,Hex,Red,Green,Blue